Uttama Villain: Development

-Yuvan Shankar Raja was signed on to compose the film's music, after being the first choice for Haasan's Vishwaroopam, when Selvaraghavan handled the direction duties for the film.
-Reports also incorrectly suggested that Rajesh was added to the scripting team for the film.
-In July 2013, Ramesh Aravind took over the task of directing the film from Kamal Haasan, for whom the film became his directorial debut in Tamil, after previously directed films in Kannada.
+In July 2013, Ramesh Aravind took over the task of directing the film from Haasan, for whom the film became his directorial debut in Tamil, after previously directed films in Kannada.
 However, it was not being the first film; his proposed directorial debut was titled KG (2004) with Haasan which was shelved after Haasan's commitments with Mumbai Xpress (2005).
-In February 2014, Ghibran was announced as the film's music composer instead of Yuvan Shankar Raja.
-Sanu John Varghese and Mahesh Narayanan was initially reported to be the film's cinematographer and editor respectively after working with Haasan in Vishwaroopam.
-However, Haasan chose Shamdat Sainudeen and Vijay Shankar as the director of photography and editor of the project respectively and Gautami was selected to handle the costume designing for the film.
-According to Ramesh Aravind, Kamal Haasan wrote the majority of the dialogue and that Crazy Mohan's input and suggestions were recorded.
+In February 2014, Ghibran was announced as the film's music director, replacing the initially announced composer Yuvan Shankar Raja.
+Sanu John Varghese and Mahesh Narayanan were initially reported to be the film's cinematographer and editor respectively after working with Haasan in Vishwaroopam.
+However, Haasan chose Shamdat Sainudeen and Vijay Shankar as the director of photography and editor of the project respectively.
+Gautami was selected to design the costumes.
+According to Aravind, Haasan wrote the majority of the dialogue and that Mohan's input and suggestions were recorded.